 EIBHLÍS NÍ RÍORDÁIN

-Her deep interest in Irish music and heritage has led her to research and perform songs from the sean-nós repertoire of the Déise (east Munster) for the past seven years, for which she has won many prizes including at Fleadh Cheoil na hÉireann and Corn Mháire Nic Dhonnachadha at the Oireachtas competition.
-Her solo sean-nós song album will appear later in 2019.
+Eibhlís’s deep interest in Irish music and heritage has also led her to research and perform songs from the sean-nós repertoire of the Déise (east Munster) for the past seven years, for which she has won many prizes including at Fleadh Cheoil na hÉireann and Corn Mháire Nic Dhonnachadha at the Oireachtas competition.
+Her new, solo sean-nós song recording will appear later in 2020.

 Eibhlís has studied early Irish harp with Siobhán Armstrong, which has led to a fortuitous amalgamation of her interests in Irish music and song, early music, research and performance.
 She now researches, reconstructs and performs Irish harp songs.
 She has also been exploring the interconnections between early Irish harp music and the living sean-nós song tradition.